 How Long Do Horses Live?

-On average, domestic horses live for 25 to 30 years.
-Some have even been known to live to 50 and 60 years old.
+There are many factors that influence how long horses live, including their environment, diet, healthcare, and management.
 However, wild horses have shorter lifespans and tend to live for around 15 to 16 years.

 Why do domesticated horses live longer?